aaronkirkham/wp-timber-view-controller/README.md

 });
 ```

-In this example, the **post** variable will be available on all pages which are rendered using the single(.php) template.
+In this example, the **post** variable will be available on all pages which are rendered using the single(.twig) template.

+### White screen?

+If your twig templates are not rendered or you just have a white screen, you should turn on WP_DEBUG inside wp-config.php to view a hierarchical list of templates that wp-timber-view-controller tried to render.
+Double check the displayed template path and file names are correct.